replayio/docs/src/app/test-runners/selenium/page.md

 ## Set up the browser binary

 In order to use Replay Browser in your Selenium scripts, you need to point your configuration to the Replay Browser binary.
-The `getExecutablePath` function will take care of locating the binary on your machine.
+The `getBrowserPath` function will take care of locating the binary on your machine.

 ```js {% lineNumbers=true fileName="spec.js" highlight=[3,5,"7-8",12] %}
 const { Builder, Browser, By, until } = require('selenium-webdriver');